About Jacobs Music Center

 The Joan and Irwin Jacobs Music Center is the home of the San Diego Symphony.
 It is a multi-functional facility that can host concerts, comedy shows, corporate & civic events, film screenings and more inside its performance chamber, known as Copley Symphony Hall.
 It is equipped with state-of-the-art digital sound and lighting technology, and normally seats up to 2231, with possible front row expansions accommodating 39 more.
 Embedded inside the performance chamber is a full-sized Robert Morton pneumatic pipe organ and two carbon-arc film projectors.

-The Jacobs Music Center can also host events in three smaller spaces: the lower lobby, the Grand Tier lobby and the Revelle Room, each fully capable of electronic setups.
+The Jacobs Music Center can also host events in three smaller spaces: the Daniel J. and Phyliss Epstein Lobby (downstairs), the Pauline and Stanley Foster Lobby (upstairs) and the Hélène and George Gould Room, each fully capable of electronic setups.
 In addition, The Center possesses a small catering facility.